The Positives of Negative Checkweighing

 - Weight capacity – You need to ensure that you are buying a checkweighing scale that meets your weight requirements.
 We recommend choosing a scale that gives you around 50% extra weight capacity than what you need.
 This ensures that you have that extra bit of space to manoeuvre if you start working with larger batches of products.

 - Resolution – Weighing scale resolution (readability) is crucial for operators that weigh lightweight items.
 If you need a high-level of precision, we recommend a scale with a higher resolution than your standard checkweigher.
 Many precision balances offer checkweighing functions and can have anything between 0.01 to 0.0001g resolutions.

 The GBK bench checkweighing scale has a grade 304 stainless steel construction and can withstand rigorous use in industrial environments.
 Designed for a bench-top surface, the scale includes negative checkweighing for small parts and tools.

 A tried and tested Adam Equipment product that is both versatile and durable in design.
-The CBK bench checkweighing scale is a firm favourite of manufacturers and engineers.
+The CKT bench checkweighing scale is a firm favourite of manufacturers and engineers.
 Used for checkweighing small parts such as screws, tools and bolts.
-CBK has both negative checkweighing and negative counting operations, allowing operators to count pieces with exceptional accuracy and speed.
-This scale offers trade approved models for selling by weight.
+CKT has both negative checkweighing and negative counting operations, allowing operators to count pieces with exceptional accuracy and speed.
+This scale is also trade approved for selling by weight.